DamoM73/turtle_vid_tute/lesson_2.md

 <img align="left" src="./assets/debugger.png">

-Now keep pressing **F7** on your keyboard and Thonny will take you step by step through the code.
+Keep pressing **F7** on your keyboard and Thonny will take you step by step through the code.
 Take note of the values in the **Variables** panel.

 We'll learn more about how to use the debugger later in the course.

 ### Code blocks

-Earlier we said that multiple lines of indented code is called a code block.
-Let's have a look at how they work.
+Earlier we said that multi-line indented code is called a code block.
+Let's have a look at how that works.

-Change your code so it is the same as below:
+Change your code so it is the same as below.

 ```python
 # our itreation program